kube-rs/website/docs/controllers/testing.md

 ## Unit Tests with Mocks

-It is possible to to test your reconciler and IO logic while retain the speed and isolation of unit tests by using mocks.
+It is possible to to test your reconciler and IO logic and retain the speed and isolation of unit tests by using mocks.
 This is common practice to avoid having to bring in your all your dependencies and is typically done through crates such as [wiremock](https://crates.io/crates/wiremock), [mockito](https://crates.io/crates/mockito), [tower-test](https://crates.io/crates/tower-test), or [mockall](https://crates.io/crates/mockall).

 Out of these, [tower-test](https://crates.io/crates/tower-test) integrates well with our [Client] out of the box, and is the one we will focus on here.